 I am not sufficiently knowledgeable to judge the molecular techniques or divergence dating analysis.
 However I note that mtDNA have been used in at least one case to look at divergence times.
 Coyne has found that if closely related species hybridize, then mtDNA cannot be used for this purpose because the mitochondria of one species can be completely captured by the other, thus obscuring divergence.
 The authors need to show that this is not a problem for their analysis.

 It is possible that these species are older than we inferred from differences in their mtDNA (if similar DNA gets into 2 species it takes longer for the species to show DNA difference), but certainly the data show that some divergence between species is of the time scale noted, that is, quite recent.
+We now mention this issue (end of 3rd par of Discussion).

 Generally, more explanation of network analysis and how it is used and what can be inferred from it is needed.
 Ditto for maximizing information entropy.
 The authors cite other papers that use these methods, but these methods should be explained clearly in the supplement to this paper so they can be easily evaluated.